-The effectiveness of marine reserves compromised by human proximity
+The effectiveness of marine reserves is compromised by human proximity

-The ecological benefits of marine reserves located close to human settlements are limited.
-This has been demonstrated by researchers from the University of Montpellier, IRD, and the University of New Caledonia, in association with CNRS, who studied 1,800 coral reefs, including 106 located in 20 marine reserves.
-Their findings have been published in PNAS.
+The ecological benefits of marine reserves located near human settlements are limited.
+This is demonstrated by researchers from the University of Montpellier, the IRD, and the University of New Caledonia, in collaboration with the CNRS, who studied 1,800 coral reefs, including 106 located in 20 marine reserves.
+This research is published in PNAS.

-Coral reefs are among the marine ecosystems most affected by human activity, resulting in a loss of biodiversity and biomass (total mass of organisms).
-To combat direct human pressures, particularly overfishing, more than 2,000 marine reserves covering over 6% of the world's reefs have been established.
-Some are established on reefs very close to humans or coastal settlements, others on reefs isolated from any human presence.
-This second conservation strategy is often criticized: why preserve isolated ecological systems rather than protecting and restoring systems that have been severely degraded by human contact?
+Coral reefs are among the marine ecosystems most severely impacted by human activity, resulting in a loss of biodiversity and biomass (the total mass of organisms).
+To combat direct human pressures, particularly overfishing, more than 2,000 marine reserves—covering over 6% of the world’s coral reefs—have been established.
+Some are established on reefs very close to human settlements or coastal communities, while others are on reefs isolated from any human presence.
+This second conservation strategy often draws criticism: why preserve isolated ecological systems rather than protect—and thus restore—heavily degraded systems in contact with humans?

-The global study was conducted in 1,800 coral reefs, including 106 located in marine reserves.
-It shows that establishing reserves close to human populations mitigates human pressures, but does not eliminate them completely, particularly those related to fishing.
+This global study was conducted across 1,800 coral reefs, 106 of which are located within marine reserves.
+It shows that establishing reserves near human settlements mitigates human pressures, but does not eliminate them entirely—particularly those related to fishing.

-For fish biomass, the situation is slightly different.
+When it comes to fish biomass, the situation is somewhat different.
 Protection appears to be optimal in reserves where human pressure is at an intermediate level.

 Laboratories involved in the study